 “We are the main humanitarian source for the Cuban people.
 The American embargo doesn’t interfere with that.”

-In a 2023 events analysis, the organization stated Cubans suffered three-hour blackouts every day for several months, starting in February.
+In a 2023 events analysis, the organization stated that Cubans suffered three-hour blackouts every day for several months, starting in February.

 “The health care of the population is not a priority to the regime.
 The segment of the people most severely hurt is the aging one, who need the most medications,” Boronat said.

-When asked why older residents don’t flee Cuba with their families, Sanchez said.
-“Many of them in retirement don’t have the resources to buy the tickets to get out.
+When asked why older residents don’t flee Cuba with their families, Sánchez said: “Many of them in retirement don’t have the resources to buy the tickets to get out.
 They live in a very dire condition.”

 He said younger generations sell everything they own, except the clothes on their backs, just to leave.

-Others roll the ultimate dice and cross the dangerous Straits of Florida for a shot at living outside the reach of communist Cuba.
+Others roll the dice and cross the dangerous Straits of Florida for a shot at living outside the reach of communist Cuba.

-Even older residents are willing to risk crossing the treacherous waters between Cuba and Florida, according to Sanchez.
+Even older residents are willing to risk crossing the treacherous waters between Cuba and Florida, according to Sánchez.

 Tragically, the man died just two days after being taken to a hospital.